BISHOP PAVILION & BRIDGE PLAYING FIELD

 - Adjoining open plan fully fitted 13m3 kitchen

-- Kitchen equipment including glassware, crockery & cutlery
+- Kitchen equipment including glassware, crockery & cutley

 - Chairs and tables available

-- Storage, currently in undercroft below (low headroom)
+- Further storage in undercroft below (low headroom)

 - The Pavilion is licensed under the Licensing Act of 2003 for: